tiagopaes/remote-job-reporter-bot/README.md

-# remote-job-reporter-bot
+# Remote Job Reporter Bot
-A Telegram bot that shares remote jobs opportunities.
-The data comes from the remoteok.io website!
+A Telegram bot that shares remote jobs opportunities for devs!.
+The data comes from the [remoteok.io](https://remoteok.io) website!

+Subscribe the Telegram channel to receice new remote jobs opportunities! [@remotejobsfordevs](https://t.me/remotejobsfordevs)